 With Philo, you get 70+ channels for just $25 a month.
-Throw in unlimited cloud DVR space (with a 30-day time limit), and Philo adds up to more than a “bare-bones” live TV streaming service.
+Throw in unlimited cloud DVR space (with a 1-year time limit), and Philo adds up to more than a “bare-bones” live TV streaming service.

 Sports fans should probably stop reading here, though.
 Head over to our best streaming services review for the best ways to get your sportsball action.